 Stipends offered to GAs will be consistent with policies adopted by the Graduate School and the ESGP.
-General practice has been to affect any raises on July 1 or when funds are available.
+General practice has been to apply any raises when funds are available.
 An effort will be made to equalize Teaching, Research, and Administrative Associate stipend levels.
 Graduate faculty who are supporting graduate students as RAs are urged to follow the pay scales used by the ESGP to minimize stipend differentials between ESGP-supported and grant- or contract-supported GAs.